Pacific Crest Trail 50 (PCT 50)

 San Diego, United States • 6 Jun 2026

-The PCT 50 is a 50-mile out-and-back trail run in the Cleveland National Forest, California, held on June 6, 2026.
-This is the 44th running of the event.
-The course follows the Pacific Crest Trail mostly on single-track and ranges from about 3,000 to 6,000 feet in elevation.
-Runners encounter rocky sections and numerous climbs.
-Total elevation gain is listed as 7,500 feet.
+The PCT 50 is a 50-mile trail run on June 6, 2026, in Cleveland National Forest, California.
+This is the 44th running of the race.
+The out-and-back course follows the Pacific Crest Trail in east San Diego County and ranges in elevation from about 3,000 to 6,000 feet.
+Total elevation gain on the course is approximately 7,500 feet.
+An early-start option is offered; runners starting early must carry a flashlight or headlamp.

 Course and logistics